KissKissBankBank/cloudwatch-postman/README.md

 - Node.js,
 - Redis,
 - Amazon CloudWatch,
-- an AWS account that can call CloudWatch with read and write access.
+- an AWS IAM account that can call CloudWatch with read and write access.

 ## Quick start